Substance Abuse Education for Delaware Nurses

 - Place the mixture in a container such as a sealed plastic bag.

-- Throw away the container in the household trash.
+- Throw away the container in the trash at home.

 Since inhalers are dangerous if punctured or if they come in contact with fire, they must be treated with care.
-Local trash and recycling facilities typically provide information on how to properly dispose of inhalers in their area.
+Local trash and recycling facilities typically provide information on how to properly dispose of inhalers in their area (U.S. FDA, 2024a).

 Understanding Commonly Abused/Misused Drugs

-The U.S. Drug Enforcement Administration (2020a) recognizes five classes of drugs that are frequently abused: opioids/narcotics, depressants, hallucinogens, stimulants, and anabolic steroids, with opioids being the most commonly misused.
-The extent to which the drug is reliably capable of producing intensely pleasurable feelings (euphoria) increases the likelihood of that substance being abused.
+The Controlled Substances Act regulates five classes of drugs: narcotics/opioids, depressants, hallucinogens, stimulants, and anabolic steroids.
+All controlled substances have abuse potential or are immediate precursors to substances with abuse potential.
+The nonsanctioned use of these substances is considered drug misuse.
+The extent to which the drug is reliably capable of producing intensely pleasurable feelings (euphoria) increases the likelihood of that substance being abused (U.S. DEA, 2024b).

 Three specific classes are most commonly abused and thus most susceptible to diversion for nonmedical use:

 - Pain medications/narcotics.
 Opioid pain relievers (narcotics) are the most commonly diverted controlled prescription drugs.
-Opioid medications are effective for the treatment of pain and have been used appropriately to manage pain for millions of people, however increased rates of abuse and overdose deaths have raised concerns about proper use of these medications in the treatment of chronic pain.
+Opioid medications are effective for the treatment of pain and have been used appropriately to manage pain for millions of people; however, increased rates of abuse and overdose deaths have raised concerns about proper use of these medications in the treatment of chronic pain.
+Fentanyl is a potent synthetic opioid drug approved by the FDA for use as an analgesic and anesthetic; it is approximately 100 times more potent than morphine and 50 times more potent than heroin.
+Overdoses of narcotics are not uncommon and can be fatal.

 - Stimulants.
 Stimulants are prescribed primarily for treatment of attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 They may also be used as an adjunct medication in the treatment of depression.
 When taken nonmedically, stimulants can induce a feeling of euphoria and thus have a high potential for abuse and diversion.
 They also have a cognitive enhancement effect that has contributed to non-medical use by professionals, athletes, and other individuals who rely on productivity.
 Nonmedical use of stimulants poses serious health consequences, including addiction, cardiovascular events, and psychosis.